AriFordsham/GHCWiki/dependent-haskell.md

 It is possible to fix [\#7961](https://gitlab.haskell.org//ghc/ghc/issues/7961) without any surface language changes, as that bug addresses only lifting restrictions on promotion.
 There is a chance that this bugfix will enter HEAD without all of the other features below, but this writeup generally will not consider fixing [\#7961](https://gitlab.haskell.org//ghc/ghc/issues/7961) separate from adding dependent types.

+### Merging Types and Kinds

+Following the work in [the kind equality paper](dependent-haskell#), the new Haskell will merge types and kinds into one syntactic and semantic category.
+Haskell will have the `* :: *` property.
+As a consequence, it will be easily possible to explicit quantify over kinds.
+In other words, the following type signature is allowed: `forall (k :: *) (a :: k).
+Proxy a -> Proxy a`.
+Furthermore, kind variables will be able to be listed explicitly when declaring datatypes and classes.
+Of course, if a kind variable is listed explicitly in the declaration of a type or class, then it also must be listed explicitly at the use sites.
+Note that this change will completely eliminate `BOX`.

 ### Quantifiers